Friday, May 28, 2021

 CONCLUSION

-It is important for students of the Bible to submit to a balanced view of the teaching of Scripture and to reconcile any doctrines with what the Bible teaches in context.
-It is however instructive that that each school of thought noted above has its set of Scripture passages on which their doctrines stand.
-We should evaluate the Biblical faithfulness of the arguments advanced by the groups.
+It is important for students of the Bible to submit to a balanced view of the teaching of Scripture and to reconcile any doctrines with what the Scripture teaches in context and in whole.
+It is however instructive that each of the above schools of thought has its set of Scripture passages from which their doctrines are borrowed.
+We should therefore evaluate the faithfulness of the arguments advanced by the groups in the light of the revelation of Scripture.

-My view is that while each of the three positions have their notable flaws, they have their merits as well.
-For instance, without the divine security of the faith, believers would experience uncertainty in their journey of faith.
-I believe that God is faithful in preserving those who come to faith in Christ.
-On the other hand, a believer who neglects their faith risks falling into sinful depravity.
+My view is that while each of the two "parallel" positions have their notable flaws, they have their merits as well.
+There is a divine mystery that lies between the two theological arguments.
+Neither can exhaustively counter the other without sliding off the boundaries of Scripture.
+For instance, without the divine security of the faith, believers would face uncertainty in their journey of faith yet Scripture gives us the assurance of hope (Hebrews 11:1).
+On the flipside, Scripture reminds us of the hazards of spiritual laxity and slack in our watchfulness.
+I believe God is faithful in preserving those who come to faith in Christ (John 1:12, 3:16-17).
+On the other hand, a believer who neglects their faith and walks in open disobedience and rebellion risks falling into sinful depravity and spiritual ruin.
+The Bible is replete with serious warnings on Christian diligence and prudence which believers should heed (cf. Hebrews 10:26-27).

-Whereas we have the assurance of God's preserving grace, the truth is that there is a distinct role that the believer must play in the exercise of spiritual prudence in their faith and practice.
-This is contemplated in Scripture.
-It cannot be overlooked.
+Whereas we have the assurance of God's preserving grace, the truth is that there is a distinct role that the believer must play in submitting to the word of God and to the leading of the Holy Spirit in the exercise of spiritual prudence in their faith and practice.
+This truth is contemplated in Scripture.
 Moral complacency is perilous.

 Allow me to conclude with the words of Jesus in Luke 17:26-27: "And as it was in the days of Noah, so it will be also in the days of the Son of Man: They ate, they drank, they married wives, they were given in marriage, until the day that Noah entered the ark, and the flood came and destroyed them all."